Nashville's Trace Trail

 Learn the history of Hampshire inside this former local bank building and be sure to go inside the old vault.

 It's time for a taste of Tennessee's wine country.
 Visit these two wineries now or at the start of Loop 4.
 Bring your own picnic or purchase items here and dine under the covered pavilion.
 Live music monthly.
 Open Wed.-Sun.

-Amber Falls Winery and Cellars
+Amber Falls Winery & Cellars - Hampshire

+Amber Falls is specifically known for their unique Cajunfest wine along with their annual event in May with live music and lots of crawfish.
 Enjoy the peaceful grounds and visit the cellar tasting room.
 Live music monthly.
 Open daily.

 Pink Cadillac Drive In